Ford Raptor vs F-150Last Updated October 3, 2023 | Andrew Boyle

 Raptor vs F-150: Interior

 A good-looking truck such as the Raptor has to have a nice interior to match the exterior.
 Bucket seats with unique seat-back bolsters give the Raptor a different feel than the regular F-150 when it comes to the interior.
 Cloth comes standard, however, leather-trimmed seats are available.
 If you’re spending over $50k for a truck, why not splurge for leather seats as well?
 The Raptor features six auxiliary switches in the overhead console, so you can hook up all the off-road accessories you need such as an air compressor, off-road lights, a winch, an airhorn, backup lights, and whatever else you may need.
 Regarding the infotainment, other interior options, and dimensions, there’s not much difference between the F-150 and the Raptor.
 The Raptor will feature more upgraded interior options than other more basic F-150 models, but most of what can be found in the Raptor can be added to a regular F-150.

 Raptor vs F-150: Performance

-As expected, the Ford Raptor is going to be four-wheel drive only.
+As expected, the Ford Raptor is four-wheel drive only.
 Just like the F-150, the 2018 Raptor is equipped with independent front suspension.
 However, the Raptor has quite a few more things going for it than the F-150, all things that contribute to the off-road capability.
 First off, a rear electronic-locking differential with a 4.10 gear ratio is ideal for tackling tough terrain and getting out of slippery situations when off-roading.
 FOX Racing Shox and a long-travel suspension system are other components unique to the Raptor, which has 13.9’’ of rear suspension travel and 13’’ of front suspension travel.
 A Terrain Management System offers six selectable drive modes, including normal, sport, weather, mud and sand, rock/crawl, and Baja.
 So whether you’re doing desert racing, rock crawling, or just driving down the highway on a clear, sunny day, the Raptor can handle anything you throw at it.
 Paired with the four-wheel drive is a Torque-On-Demand transfer case.